Caernarfon Castle: Architecture

 Caernarfon's appearance differs from that of other Edwardian castles through the use of banded coloured stone in the walls and in its polygonal, rather than round, towers.
 There has been extensive academic debate over the interpretation of these features.
 Historian Arnold Taylor argued that the design of the castle was a representation of the Walls of Constantinople.
-The conscious use of imagery from the Byzantine Roman Empire was therefore an assertion of authority by Edward I, and influenced by the legendary dream of Magnus Maximus, a Roman emperor.
+The conscious use of imagery from the Byzantine Roman Empire was therefore an assertion of authority by Edward I, and influenced by Breudwyt Macsen Wledig, the legendary dream of Magnus Maximus, a Roman emperor.
 In his dream Maximus had seen a fort, "the fairest that man ever saw", within a city at the mouth of a river in a mountainous country and opposite an island.
 Edward interpreted this to mean Segontium was the city of Maximus' dream and drew on the imperial link when building Caernarfon Castle.
+The purported discovery of Magnus's remains and the addition of carved imperial eagles to one of the towers may have been intended to reinforce this narrative.
 Recent work by historian Abigail Wheatley suggests that the design of Caernarfon was indeed an assertion of Edward's authority, but that it drew on imagery from Roman sites in Britain with the intent of creating an allusion to Arthurian legitimacy for the king.

 There were two main entrances, one leading from the town (the King's Gate) and one allowing direct access to the castle without having to proceed through the town (the Queen's Gate).
 Their form was typical of the time: a passage between two flanking towers.
 If the King's Gate had been completed, a visitor would have crossed two drawbridges, passed through five doors and under six portcullises, and negotiated a right-angle turn before emerging into the lower enclosure.
 The route was overlooked by numerous arrow loops and murder holes.
 A statue of Edward II was erected in a niche overlooking the town, above the entrance to the King's Gate.
 In the opinion of architectural historian Arnold Taylor, "No building in Britain demonstrates more strikingly the immense strength of medieval fortifications than the great twin-towered gateway to Caernarfon Castle."
 The Queen's Gate is unusual in that its entrance is above ground level; this was due to the integration of the earlier motte, raising the ground level of the interior.
 Externally, the gate would have been approached by a stone ramp which is no longer present.